Normally, a family will buy a rental property in the name of the person who earns the most income.

 They believe that the initial rental losses that can occur when negatively gearing a property are best allocated to those in the higher tax rates who can save the most tax.

-What people do not consider is what happens later on – when the property is sold.
-This can trigger a huge capital gains tax liability for those already on high rates.
+What people don’t consider is the huge capital gains tax liability for those already on high rates.

 Do you have different incomes?

 These days most families have two income earners and many are deciding to “hedge their bets” by owning the property in equal shares.